friism/ec2-windows-packer-ssh/README.md

 # Packer temlate for building Windows with SSH public key authentication

 This Packer template builds AWS AMIs that support login with SSH public key auth.
-The public key is privisioned using the AWS EC2 key infrastructure.
+The public key is provisioned using the AWS EC2 key infrastructure.

 The template doesn't use WinRM at all, SSH is also used by the Packer builder.